svaderia/svaderia.github.io/_posts/wiki/2024-05-15-never-run-mv-or-rm-without-backup.md

 Sigh, let's stop being emotional.

 > PS: I used to call the wiki articles snippets before.
 So you will see me referring to them as snippets here.

+> One of the post would have been talking about my `lvimrc` config for editing `C` files on the server.
+Other post was talking about why I am grateful to my parents for raising me right.